Shahd Alshammari: Career

 Alshammari held several positions in the fields of teaching and writing.
 Firstly, she worked as an adjunct lecturer in Arab Open University and Gulf University for Science and Technology from the year 2013 to 2015, and then got promoted to an assistant professor in the same two universities from the year 2015 until the present day.
 In addition, she offered her services in writing by serving as an editor for two academic journals, namely «Considering Disability» journal, from the year 2014 to 2015, and «Disability & Society» Kuwaiti journal.
 For the latter journal, Alshammari reviewed articles submitted by scholars worldwide, and checked whether the content of the articles conformed with the guidelines of the journal.
 As a result of her contributions to the academic community, Alshammari was identified as one of the Kuwaiti representatives in the field of research at the international level.

 In an interview with Al-Qabas newspaper, Alshammari highlighted the importance of shedding light on issues relating to persons with special needs, and openly discuss it locally and internationally.
 She also expressed her dedication to work hard and leave her mark in the field of human rights.

-In 1986, she founded the International Journal, which is one of the academic journals published by the Taylor & Francis Group in the United Kingdom.

 Moreover, she participated in a number of literary events, including Emirates Airline Festival of Literature and Malta Book Festival, where she presented her work that substantially focused on disability and women's issues.
 In the Emirates Airline Festival of Literature of 2016, Alshammari gave a speech in the Arabic and English languages about the contribution of literature in improving living conditions and achieve equity among every group in the society.

 On a vocational level, Alshammari is currently working on a children's book, which, despite the difficulties faced in composing it, she believes is necessary, for it discusses the concept of mental and physical disability from a kid's perspective.
 It also details the doctor-patient relationship in the context of the Middle East.
 Whereas, on a personal level, she has set out to explore communities dedicated to helping out disabled women.